Colgin Cellars: People

 Ann Colgin, founder of Colgin Cellars, is an art collector and avid philanthropist, spending the first chapter of her career in the art auction world in New York, before becoming the Director of Sotheby’s West Coast Wine Department in the 1990s.
 Ann is on the board of both the Los Angeles County Museum of Art, where she’s assisted in adding over $30 million of art to the museum’s permanent collection, and the Centre Pompidou Foundation.
 She is also a founding vintner and Honorary Trustee of the Naples Winter Wine Festival, helping to bring in more than $191 million for at-risk and underprivileged children.
 Her husband, Joe Wender, began his career at Goldman Sachs in 1971 and continues to serve as an Advisory Director at the firm, while also involved in the winery and serving on various corporate boards and charities.
 The pair met in 1997 at a dinner celebrating the legendary vintner Henri Jayer.

-Paul Roberts, a seventh generation Texan, is the Chief Operating Officer of Colgin Cellars.
-In 2002, he became the 48th Master Sommelier in the world, earning the prestigious honor of the Krug Cup.
-Paul served as Wine Director for the Thomas Keller Restaurant Group from 2003 to 2008, where he earned eight Michelin stars, retiring from the restaurant business as the most Michelin-awarded Sommelier in the USA.
-Prior to his tenure at Colgin, he was the Estate Director for BOND Estates, a winery founded by Bill Harlan of Harlan Estate.

 Allison Tauziet serves as the Director of Winemaking at Colgin Cellars.
-Intrigued by the adventurous nature of winemaking after working harvest at Domaine Chandon in 1997, Allison studied viticulture and enology at the University of California-Davis.
-Post-graduation, she moved to France, working as an intern at the Conseil Interprofessionel du Vin de Bordeaux.
-She then returned to the US, joining Far Niente winery first as an enologist, then as assistant winemaker for five years.
-Allison joined Colgin Cellars in 2005 as Assistant Winemaker, before being promoted to Winemaker in 2007, and Director of Winemaking in 2018.